EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 - If only a single setpoint is used for the thermostat, please copy the same setpoint data in to the heating and cooling setpoint columns.
-- Outdoor temperature data need not be provided - it will be fetched automatically from NCDC using the `eemeter <http://eemeter.readthedocs.org/en/latest/>`_ package.
+- Outdoor temperature data need not be provided - it will be fetched automatically from NCDC using the `eemeter <https://eemeter.readthedocs.io/en/latest/weather.html#isdweathersource>`_ package.
+- Dates should be consecutive.

 .. [#] Options for :code:`equipment_type`: